These ten children’s responsibilities at home encourage a helping mindset in kids.

 More than anything kids want to feel capable and significant in their family and the world.

-And responsibilities at home can begin to achieve this.
+And responsibilities at home can help achieve this.

 Consider the opposite for a moment – a home where parents do everything for their child.
 While the motive of these parents comes from a sense of love, the message the child receives is that they’re incapable of doing anything on their own.